 Last week I discussed a real estate-related interview I did with my friend and colleague John VanDuzer, CPA of the James Moore & Co. accounting firm.
-Click here to read that article.
-And here is a link to our recorded conversation.
+Read that article Lights, Camera… Real Estate!
+And our recorded conversation.

 This past Thursday I presented at the United Way of North Central Florida’s “Small Business Summit.”
 My topic?
 “Scary?
 Not Scary.
 The value-added benefits of proactive risk management to small businesses.”
-Here is a link to information about the event.
+Information about the event.

 The following are the major topics I discussed:

 - Risk and why business entrepreneurs and operations managers should care about it